 However, a number of supply teachers are signed up and work for a number of different supply agencies.

 If an employee is signed off sick and in receipt of statutory sick pay (SSP), the employer can put the employee on furlough, provided that they are no longer in receipt of SSP.
+They can continue to be furloughed from 1st July as long as a claim had previously been submitted by the employer for a period of furlough for at least three consecutive weeks from the period between 1st March and 30th June 2020.

 If an employee is furloughed and becomes sick, there is nothing to stop the employer paying them at the furloughed rate provided this is at least the equivalent of SSP.